9-year-old girl shot to death while sitting in car identified; police still searching for suspects

-CLEVELAND, Ohio -- The 9-year-old girl who was shot to death as she sat in a car in Cleveland Wednesday night has been identified as Saniyah Nicholson.
+CLEVELAND -- The 9-year-old girl who was shot to death as she sat in a car in Cleveland Wednesday night has been identified as Saniyah Nicholson.

 Police are still searching for suspects in her murder.